 Lillie Gardner is active as a solo pianist, chamber musician, and music educator throughout the United States.
 She has performed in the "Chopin 200" Festival at the World Financial Center and the “Tutte le Corde: Piano Music After 1950” concert series in Greenwich Village, as well as in venues such as Steinway Hall, Saklad Auditorium, Bellevue Hospital, Teatro de Casa Italiana, Southampton Cultural Center, and in chamber music concerts at Provincetown Playhouse and the Tenri Cultural Institute of New York.
 She has also performed in Oviedo and Gijón, Spain as a participant in the Gijón International Piano Festival, and in recitals at the Young Artist World Piano Festival in Minnesota.
-Particularly passionate about American music at the turn of the twentieth century, Gardner recently completed a pioneer sketch study of Aaron Copland’s Piano Variations (1930) and is devoting the 2017-2018 concert season to the music of Amy Beach, whose 150th birth anniversary was in September of 2017.
+Particularly passionate about American music at the turn of the twentieth century, Gardner recently completed a pioneer sketch study of Aaron Copland’s Piano Variations (1930) and devoted the 2017-2018 concert season to the music of Amy Beach, whose 150th birth anniversary was in September of 2017.
+Her recent lecture recital entitled 'An Evening with Amy Beach' was broadcast in June 2018 by WWFM - The Classical Network in New Jersey.

 Gardner received her Bachelor and Master of Music degrees from New York University as a student of Miyoko Lotto and Dr. Jose Ramon Mendez, and she holds a Doctorate of Musical Arts in piano performance from the University of Connecticut where she studied with Irma Vallecillo and Dr. Angelina Gadeliya.
 She has played in lessons and master classes for such artists as Ilya Itin, Magdalena Stern-Baczewska, Jeffrey Swann, Mordecai Shehori, Julian Martin, Alexander Kobrin, Anton Nel, John O’Conor, and Tigran Alikhanov.